moby/moby/docs/sources/reference/commandline/cli.md

     REPOSITORY                        TAG                 ID                  CREATED             VIRTUAL SIZE
     SvenDowideit/testimage            version3            f5283438590d        16 seconds ago      335.7 MB

-Change the command that a container runs[¶](#change-the-command-that-a-container-runs "Permalink to this headline")
+Change the command that a container runs
 -------------------------------------------------------------------------------------------------------------------

 Sometimes you have an application container running just a service and you need to make a quick change and then change it back.

-In this example, we run a container with `ls`{.docutils .literal} and then change the image to run `ls /etc`{.docutils .literal}.
+In this example, we run a container with `ls` and then change the image to run `ls /etc`.

     $ docker run -t -name test ubuntu ls bin  boot  dev  etc  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  selinux  srv  sys  tmp  usr  var